Mathematical Analysis of Amoebas

 Abstract

-Despite lacking a conventional nervous system as in more complex , amoebae of various kinds display signs of “intelligence” in their high adaptability to the and their problem-solving abilities, which have fascinated scientists for many years.
+Despite lacking a conventional nervous system as in more complex , amoebae of various kinds display signs of “intelligence” in their high adaptability to the environment and their problem-solving abilities, which have fascinated scientists for many years.
 In this essay, we discuss various examples of amoeboid intelligence, such as their maze-solving and network-building capabilities.
 It has been discovered that amoebae of the species Physarum Polycephalum can exchange information by fusing with other members of their species.
 This ability inspires the construction of algorithms for solving complex combinatorial optimization problems, which are examined in a later section.
 In addition, another example of algorithm modeling the motility of an amoeboid cell in the presence of positive and negative stimuli using swarm optimization is presented to further illustrate the rudimentary mental structure of the unicellular amoeba.
 Finally, amoebae are intriguing not only because of their primitive computational abilities and their ability to effectively respond to changes in their environment, but also because of the precise geometric formations of the crystalline inclusions they contain.
 Various facets of these inclusions are studied in detail in the final section of the paper.

 Introduction